MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ns-eventdetectoroemadapter-eventaction.md

 ### -field EventdActionType

 Actions to take on a detection.
-This is a value from the [EventActionType](ne-eventdetectoroemadapter-eventactiontype.md) enumeration.  ???
-TBD
+This is a value from the [EventActionType](ne-eventdetectoroemadapter-eventactiontype.md) enumeration.

 ### -field EventActionContextType

 The types of context associated with an action.
-This is a value from the [EventActionContextType](ne-eventdetectoroemadapter-eventactioncontexttype.md) enumeration. ???
-TBD
+This is a value from the [EventActionContextType](ne-eventdetectoroemadapter-eventactioncontexttype.md) enumeration.

 ### -field Confidence